coopergau/ZK-STARK-from-scratch/README.md

 3. Polynomial Constraints:
 f: G -> F
-F modulus - 226156424291633194186662080095093570025917938800079226639565593765455339521 or (64 + 2^240)(128) + 1
+F modulus (p) - 226156424291633194186662080095093570025917938800079226639565593765455339521 or (64 + 2^240)(128) + 1
 F generator - 7
 G order - 128
 g (G generator) - 7^{(p-1)/128} mod p
-Use a smaller F like a u64 or u32 and just find the other numbers yourself either find the generator of the whole field as well and use ff crate, or just impliment originial ff arithmetic use the winterfell field modulases as a start, like the u64 one

 f(g^0) = I,
 f(g^i) = (f(g^{i-1}) + k_{i-1})^3 for 1 <= i <= 127,
 f(g^127) = O
-Use FFT to get f.
+Use FFT to get f in form of coefficients.

 4. Reed-Soloman Coding
 - Extend the evaluation domain of f to L so f:L->F.
-L: [1, 2^254] Paper uses [1, F] but I think it's good for it to be of order of a power of 2.
-Make L [1, 4096] because its decently big and is a factor of p-1 (does it even have ot be)
+|L| = 4096 because its decently big but much less than p.
+So the generator of L is 7^{(p-1)/4096} mod p.
+This will create a superset of G that has 4096 elements.
+Take the coefficient form of f and extend it over L to get the polynomial in evaluation form over L.

-5.
+5. Constraint Polynomial
+- Compute the constraint polynomials c:L->F

 ## What to do right now
-- Make fuzz tests for the FFT and IFFT
+- Interpolate f using the points over G
+- compute the points over L

+## Proof generation steps
+1. User submits I and O
+2. Trace gets generated and f poly is interpolated
+3. f evaluations get extended over domain L
+4. Create constraint polynomials
+5. Create composite polynomial from constraint polys Then commitments and querying and stuff